As Things Devolve, Here’s Why Understanding the Brutal Reality of the SHTF Could Save Your Life

 Sometimes I think we’re on the brink of darkness.

 We’re at a dark point in American history right now.
-I’m not saying that we are about to face a civil war like the one that Selco endured.
+I’m not gazing into a crystal ball and predicting that we are about to face a civil war like the one that Selco endured.
 But I’m also not saying that we are free of any risk of such a thing.

 Tensions (as I write frequently) are at a real high right now.
 Our socio-political scene is a true nightmare studded with extremists who sincerely see the “others” as the enemy.
 They surround the homes of spokespeople and threaten their families.
 They rally, united in hatred against one another.
 They battle it out for and against the admission of immigrants and things are increasingly heated.